palmoanalua/palmoanalua.github.io/baseball.md

 Picture-Taking
 --------------
-Picture taking date is Wednesday, May 8 at Ala Puumalu upper field.
+Picture taking date is to be determined.
-Coaches will schedule a time between 4:30pm-6:00pm.

 Registration
 ------------
-There will be online and in-person registration.
-Sample uniforms will be available for sizing at the in-person registration.
+There will be online registration.
 * First year players with MAC Baseball will be required to provide proof of birth date
 * *ABSOLUTELY NO LATE REGISTRATIONS*{: .badge .badge-danger .badge-text-larger}
 * *RETURNS ON UNIFORMS WILL NOT BE ACCEPTED*{: .badge .badge-danger .badge-text-larger}

 *Registration Dates:*
-* Online Registration period is 2/1/2019 - 3/6/2019
-* In-person Registration will be held on Tues, 2/19 and Wed, 2/20 from 4:30pm –
+* Online Registration period will be in February
-6:30pm at the Moanalua Pavilion (between the Elementary and Middle schools)

-## ** Registration for the 2019 season is closed **
+## ** Registration for the 2020 season will be in February **
-{: .alert .alert-danger .rounded}
+{: .alert .alert-primary .rounded}

 Notification
 ------------